 Lakhpat’s Tourism Highlights

 Though it requires a long journey to reach Lakhpat, even if you’re staying in the nearby town of Bhuj, no intrepid traveller returns home unsatisfied after visiting Lakhpat.
-The 7 km fort walls, erected in 1801 by Jamadar Fateh Muhammed, are still nearly intact and offer spectacular views out over the Rann.
+The 7 km fort walls, erected in 1801 by Jamadar Fateh Muhammed, are still nearly intact and offer spectacular views over the expansive hreat Rann.

 Then Pir Ghaus Muhammad, a Sufi mystic, who practised half as a Hindu and half as a Muslim, during his lifetime, is buried here in Lakhpat.
 His tomb is a stone construction with very complex carvings and a water tank that is said to have healing properties for skin problems.
 Sayyed Pir Shah’s nine-domed mausoleum can also be found here.